Georges7Haddad/Shared-Memory/README.md

 • Each mapper has to open the original file; then, uses lseek to explicitly set the file’s offset used by the file descriptor.

+Bench.c runs both methods and stores their runtime in 2 different files temp.txt and temp2.txt then merge them in bench.txt.
+It uses the values of N:1, 2, 4, 8.